gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ### Download the tenant authentication CA certificate

 1. Open an **Azure Sphere Developer Command Prompt**
+2. Be sure to make a note of the current directory, or change to the Azure Sphere Learning path directory.
+You will need the name of this directory in the next step.
 2. Download the Certificate Authority (CA) certificate for your Azure Sphere tenant:

     ```bash